henrybell/advanced-kubernetes-bootcamp/module-2/lab_guide.md

 ```
 Access the Spinnaker GUI using the Cloud Shell Preview

-You get the Spinnaker GUi with the following header
+You get the Spinnaker GUI with the following header

 Create an app in Spinnaker named `myapp`